Skip Navigation

 Through a multidisciplinary approach, the center will use techniques such as low-cost sensors, satellite observations, air quality modeling and more to establish and evaluate impact assessments.
 Utilizing those results, affordable interventions will be assessed to reduce school absenteeism and address health disparities.

-“At the Early Childhood Education Institute, it has always been our goal to advance and support equity for all children through research,” Horm said.
+“At the Early Childhood Education Institute, it has always been our goal to advance and support access and opportunity for all children through research,” Horm said.
 “The opportunity to collaborate with Dr. Cai, Dr. Li, and others on this grant to establish the Children’s Health and Social Vulnerability Index (CHS) will allow us to better assess children’s health disparities in rural schools.”

 The CHS will be stakeholder-and data-driven and will focus on children’s health disparities in rural school systems and focus on chemical and non-chemical stressors that lead to absenteeism in school due to gastrointestinal and respiratory diseases.